Model Context Protocol (MCP) Quick Start Guide

 ```

-Since our Python script needs to run in a virtual environment, we will start our script using `uv`.
+Since our Python script needs to run in a virtual environment, we start our script using `uv`.

-We will use `dotenv` to manage our related environment variables.
+Here we will use `dotenv` to manage our related environment variables.
 The content of the .env file is as follows:

 ```shell